+Students who embark on study away programs return to find they’ve discovered new purpose and meaning in both their academic studies and their future callings.

-Hiram College coordinates five to eight study abroad programs each year.
+Hiram College coordinates three to four study abroad programs each year.
 Students who embark on these programs return to find they’ve discovered new purpose and meaning in both their academic studies and their future callings.
 Unlike many colleges that outsource study abroad trips or coordinate them through third parties, our own faculty members plan and lead each trip.
 Most programs are team-taught and cover multiple areas of study.
-You might examine topics like national identity, art and culture, business and the economy and climate change – all while immersing yourself in a new culture.
-Each program’s academic curriculum incorporates sight-seeing, visits with locals and stops at popular tourist destinations.
+You might examine topics like national identity, art and culture, business and the economy, and climate change – all while immersing yourself in a new culture.
+Each program’s academic curriculum incorporates sight-seeing, visits with locals, and stops at popular tourist destinations.

-Our study abroad programs reflect the Hiram College approach to the liberal arts: They span disciplines, relate back to current issues and are relevant to the classes students will complete when they return to campus.
+Our study abroad programs reflect the Hiram College approach to the liberal arts: They span disciplines, relate back to current issues, and are relevant to the classes students will complete when they return to campus.

 All of our own three-week-plus trips count toward the experiential/hands-on Connect requirement.
 Upon returning from your experience abroad, you will reflect upon how the experience has helped you understand your major and coursework, how it has influenced your future profession or vocation, how it has prompted you to contribute more fully to the world, and more.

 Are you interested and want to be kept apprised of a certain trip?
 Complete an interest form!

 - Participate in an approved study abroad or study away trip

 - Create 2 blog posts, or 1 blog post and 1 vlog post about your travel experience

 - Submit a personal reflection assignment using the Hiram Connect writing prompt to the faculty leading the study away trip.